 Night had fallen with a crystalline clarity that made the chill intense.
 The stars seemed to press down in a way that I hadn’t seen before.
 The God of Winter was not about to relinquish its hard-won dominion without a tussle.
 Through the night, the rain froze on impact leaving the ground frigid outside the tent.
 Pulling the warm sleeping bag around my shoulders, I attempted to fend off the night’s chill breath.
 I’d slept without changing for the last few nights, my clothes seemed part of me, like thick folds of aged skin.
-With traces of the moon bringing some illumination, trickling light into the world, I peeled myself unwillingly from my cocoon.
+With traces of the moon bringing some illumination but no warmth, trickling light into the world, I peeled myself unwillingly from my cocoon.
 The damp night air raining with snow felt sharp in my lungs: today was the day.

 Famed for its gallery of implausibly twisted sandstone resembling: uncannily American pancake stacks, deformed pillars, textbook-perfect cones, domed mushrooms and other unfathomable creations.
 As part of the Jurassic Navajo Sandstone, the Wave is notorious for a handful of fatalities each year.
 People often undertake the hike in summer armed with sunglasses and a litre or less of water—get caught royally unawares, heinously lost and succumb to dehydration.
-Around a gallon per person: check.

 Subjected to an intense blizzard en route, I prayed hard in Jonny Hot’s clapped out old truck that the dirt road would stay passable and free of destructive precipitation.
 Voluptuously muddy in the pouring rain, we’d been told under no uncertain terms to ride our motorcycles there in the wet: southern Utah’s mud reaches claggy heights with which no other region can remotely compete.